Heyzap/marmalade_wrapper/README.md

 	mkb '/path/to/this/mkb/file/Heyzap_iphone.mkb' --buildenv=xcode
 	```
 1. Build the Xcode project that opens for you.
 It's located in `build_heyzap_iphone_iphone_xcode`.
 If there are no errors, this will update the lib at `lib/libHeyzap_d.a`
 	1. The `_d` designates that the lib was built in the "Debug" configuration.
 You can build the "Release" configuration by [changing the scheme of the build](http://stackoverflow.com/a/5387158/2544629).
-You should do both.
+You should build both.
+	1. If you see an error like this: `clang: error: invalid argument '-miphoneos-version-min=6.0' not allowed with '-mios-simulator-version-min=5.1'`, set the deployment target to the generic `iOS Device` setting or the name of the actual device you have plugged in to your computer (not required to have one at this step) instead of the iOS simulator.
+This setting shouldn't really matter since we're not running anything on device at this step, but we've added a special compiler flag for the minumum OS version for compatibility with AdMob (see `Heyzap_uild.mkf`) and it requires that this setting be chosen.

 ### Android specifics